-- O Clarify the definition of the term "project" to include criteria for determining the scope of a project that may be subject to the major NSR regulations. - The EPA is proposing to change the definition of the term "project" from "a physical change in, or change in the method of operation of, an existing major stationary source" to "Project means a discrete physical change in, or change in the method of operation of, an existing major stationary source, or a discrete group of such changes (occurring contemporaneously at the same major stationary source) that are substantially related to each other.
+The EPA proposed to change the definition of the term "project" from "a physical change in, or change in the method of operation of, an existing major stationary source" to "Project means a discrete physical change in, or change in the method of operation of, an existing major stationary source, or a discrete group of such changes (occurring contemporaneously at the same major stationary source) that are substantially related to each other.
 Such changes are substantially related if they are dependent on each other to be economically or technically viable."
-The definition of a project is included 40 CFR 51.165(a)(1)(xxxix); 40 CFR 51.166(b)(51); 40 CFR 51, Appendix S, Section II.A.33; and 40 CFR 52.21(b)(52). - Strengthen the monitoring, recordkeeping and reporting provisions in the NSR regulations to improve compliance with, and enforcement of, the NSR applicability process. - The EPA is proposing to significantly strengthen the monitoring, recordkeeping and reporting requirements in the NSR regulations if Project Emissions Accounting is used to evaluate a project for NSR applicability.
+The definition of a project is included 40 CFR 51.165(a)(1)(xxxix); 40 CFR 51.166(b)(51); 40 CFR 51, Appendix S, Section II.A.33; and 40 CFR 52.21(b)(52).

+Strengthen the monitoring, recordkeeping and reporting provisions in the NSR regulations to improve compliance with, and enforcement of, the NSR applicability process.

+The EPA also proposed to significantly strengthen the monitoring, recordkeeping and reporting requirements in the NSR regulations if Project Emissions Accounting is used to evaluate a project for NSR applicability.
 To achieve this, the EPA wants to expand the applicability of the "Reasonable Possibility" provisions under 40 CFR 51.166(r)(6) or 40 CFR 52.21(r)(6) to projects if the applicant uses project emissions accounting to take credit for a decrease in emissions in Step 1.
-These provisions would requires monitoring, recordkeeping, and reporting of actual emissions for at least five years after a project is completed (ten years if the change increases the design capacity or PTE of the emissions unit). - Require that emissions decreases included in the Step 1 of the Project Emissions Accounting process (i.e., "netting") to determine if NSR applies to a project be enforceable. - EPA is proposing that emissions decreases included in Step 1 of the Project Emissions Accounting process must be legally and practicably enforceable prior to the commencement of construction to ensure that the emission reductions are realized and maintained.
+These provisions require monitoring, recordkeeping, and reporting of actual emissions for at least five years after a project is completed (ten years if the change increases the design capacity or PTE of the emissions unit).

+• Require that emissions decreases included in the Step 1 of the Project Emissions Accounting process (i.e., "netting") to determine if NSR applies to a project be enforceable.

+EPA proposed that emissions decreases included in Step 1 of the Project Emissions Accounting process must be legally and practicably enforceable prior to the commencement of construction to ensure that the emission reductions are realized and maintained.